All news

 Dealing with high stress drama

-He further explains, “The other thing we talk about is that he should understand that when something happens, like this horrible accident that he had (he was knocked almost flat in the Transat ndlr), you immediately get a lot of emotions, like frustration, anxiety, sadness, a lot of things, and then these emotions trigger his thoughts.
+He further explains, “The other thing we talk about is that he should understand that when something happens, like this horrible accident that he had (he was knocked almost flat in The Transat ndlr), you immediately get a lot of emotions, like frustration, anxiety, sadness, a lot of things, and then these emotions trigger his thoughts.
 Then he thinks negative, then he starts to think, ‘Oh my God, why am I here, why is this happening to me, oh my God, how do I get out of here, what a stupid thing to start’, and so on and so forth, so your emotions trigger your thoughts, and I try to give him this hint, ‘when your emotions trigger your thoughts, your thoughts can also trigger your emotions, it’s just the other way around.”

 “It’s a cycle, so when you start thinking positive, if you have negative emotions, you start thinking, hey, what can I do now, and still I'm in this adversity, but I have opportunities still to do, I can embrace this shit, I can write history, I can create a legacy, and then you suddenly have better emotions and you get rid of the negative emotions, so this is another thing we worked on.”